Frequently Asked Questions

-PARMAK Electric fence chargers are warranted to perform exactly as represented and to be free from all defects in materials and workmanship.
-Any PARMAK Electric fence charger returned to factory within two years (one year on model PG-50) after purchase from dealer will be repaired or replaced free of charge.
+Parmak Electric Fence Chargers are warranted to perform exactly as represented and to be free from all defects in materials and workmanship.
+Any PARMAK Electric Fence Charger returned to factory within three years (one year on PG-50) after purchase from dealer will be repaired or replaced free of charge.
+Fence chargers purchased prior to May 1, 2018 are covered by a 2 year warranty (one year on PG-50).
 Warranty includes damage by lightning.
-Batteries in solar powered models are warranted one year.
+Gel battery warranted one year.
 Parmak special steel housings warranted for life against rust.
 If Parmak housing ever rusts, it will be replaced free of charge - regardless of its age.

 If you would like us to examine the unit and call you with an estimate of what the repair costs will be, you can include a note with the charger stating that along with your phone number.

 Our general rule is if the costs of repair are more than half of the cost of a new charger, we will contact the customer to find out if they want the repair done.